Z4nR/HoopSpot_Bangkit/README.md

 # Step to run the API
+## Updated this API designed to deploy in Cloud Run
 1. Install [Node.js](https://nodejs.org/en/)
 2. Create database capstone, you can read the capstone.sql folder and copy the command in Mysql DBMS
 3. In the terminal of your Operating Sistem, access the folder and type the command `npm init` to initialize your project on Node.js